 - Analysis of the homogeneous distribution of salicylic acid in a product.

-These methods are particularly appreciated by the pharmaceutical industry , as they allow rapid and reliable control of the quality of formulations.
+These methods are particularly appreciated by the pharmaceutical industry , as they allow for rapid and reliable quality control of formulations.

 Development of electrochemical sensors